OUTDOOR PLAY FOR 2023 IS COMPLETED. WE ARE CURRENTLY PLAYING INDOORS. CLICK THE INDOOR SCHEDULE TAB FOR MORE INFORMATION.

 NOTE: Play at Kin Park may be shifted to Taylor depending on wind conditions prior to scheduled play times.
 We will try to post last minute changes on Facebook and our Messenger chat group as timely as possible.

-Intermediate/Advanced - Players should be at a 3.5 level or higher meaning you have considerable playing experience.
+Intermediate/Advanced - Players should be at a 3.5 level or higher meaning you have considerable playing experience if joining the Intermediate/Advanced play days.
 You have a variety of shots (drives, drops, serves, volleys, dinks) that you execute with a reasonable level of consistency, you are comfortable at the NVZ and can maintain an extended rally.
 You are not perfect but your unforced errors are not necessarily deciding the outcome of all your games.
-If you are loosing a high percentage of your games, loosing by a large margin and causing to your partners to loose games, you are likely trying to play at a level higher than your capabilities and should consider playing during the Wednesday Beginner/Rec/Novice, Thursday Match Play and Sunday Open play opportunities.
+If you are loosing a high percentage of your games, loosing by a large margin and causing to your partners to loose games, you are likely trying to play at a level higher than your capabilities and should consider playing during the Tuesday and Wednesday Beginner/Rec/Novice and Sunday Open play opportunities.

-Beginner/Recreational/Novice - As the name suggests this would apply to new and inexperienced players that have just started playing.
+Beginner/Novice/Recreational - As the name suggests this would apply to new and inexperienced players that have just started playing.
 You are still learning the rules of the game and how to play it.
 You struggle with unforced errors, you hesitate to advance to the NVZ and may feel intimidated by aggressive play of experienced players.
-Players at this level will be most comfortable playing during the Wednesday Beginner/Rec/Novice and Thursday Match Play days.
+Players at this level will be most comfortable playing during the Tuesday and Wednesday Beginner/Novice/Recreational play days.
 They are also welcome to play during Sunday Open play where they will be exposed to a variety of skill levels and be challenged by more advanced players.
-If you find that you are winning the majority of your games in this setting then you are likely ready to advance to the intermediate/advanced play.
+If you find that you are winning the majority of your games in this setting then you are likely ready to advance to the Intermediate/Advanced play.

 Outdoor Play Descriptions: